Brochu/brochu.github.io/_posts/2023-2-7-DirectX12Renderer.md

 * Try to build TopLevel/BottomLevel acceleration structures to test the DXR api (HWRT)
 * Implement some simple RT shadows with MissShaders

+As of 2023-02-15, I made a lot of progress bringing features from the previous DirectX 11 version of the model renderer over to the new DirectX 12 version.
+I currently am able to render the geometry of 3d model files without textures and lit with a single point light placed in the scene.
+The position of the point light can be changed through the debug menu.
+In order to place the vertices and indices into GPU memory, we are using only one allocation with offsets for both buffers in the upload heap.
+Unfortunately, we are still using separate allocations in the default heap afterwards.
+I will be changing this to also use only one allocation in default heap later.

+My next steps is to look into how to handle texture data upload and access to shaders.
+I would like to be able to use only one allocation and sub-allocate resources myself for the different textures needed for the selected model.
+Since I know all the textures that are going to be needed in advance, I would like to bind a SRV array to the pixel shader and use an index from a constant buffer to index in this array and pick the right texture to sample for a given draw call.
+Need some work on the Root Signature used in order to make this happen after the texture data upload is done.